glnmario/glnmario.github.io/index.md

  on Italian texts. _At IBM Watson Analytics for Social Media_.

 ## Presentations
+- Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information, EMNLP 2018, _[BlackboxNLP](https://blackboxnlp.github.io) Workshop on Analyzing and Interpreting Neural Networks for NLP_, Brussels, Belgium
 - [[PDF](CLIN28.pdf)] Semi-supervised emotion lexicon expansion with label propagation, [CLIN](http://clin28.cls.ru.nl/#abstract-49) 2018, Nijmegen, Netherlands

 ## GitHub
+- [emo2vec](https://github.com/Procope/under-the-hood/blob/master/README.md): using diagnostic classifiers to investigate and improve how language models process subject-verb agreement.
 - [emo2vec](https://github.com/Procope/emo2vec/blob/master/README.md): expand an emotion lexicon via label propagation and learn emotion-specific word embeddings from an annotated corpus.

 > The only way to predict the future is to invent it.